-- 1. Submit a biographical resume that includes a statement outlining professional aspirations and rationale for a specialized program to the IDS Program Coordinator and the Dean of the Faculty. - 2.
-Develop a proposed program of study through consultation with faculty of each department in which the student wishes to concentrate, to be approved by the Dean of the Faculty.
+- Submit a biographical resume that includes a statement outlining professional aspirations and rationale for a specialized program to the IDS Program Coordinator and the Associate Dean of Academic Affairs. - 2.
+Develop a proposed program of study through consultation with faculty of each department in which the student wishes to concentrate, to be approved by the Associate Dean of Academic Affairs.